Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 Lab Test Your Soil For The Best Garlic

-The weeds steal nutrients from everything, which affects bulb size.
+Weeds steal nutrients from everything, which affects bulb size.
 Gardening is work, but the rewards are well worth the effort.

 Garlic Fertilization Soak